One Direction’s Harry Styles Is A Rock Star: Fans Get Ready To Rock To New Album

 One Direction’s Harry Styles is delivering on the first of three albums he promised to record for Columbia Records last year.
-Columbia won the high-stakes bidding war for the right to produce Styles solo albums with a bid of $80 million dollars for three albums according to Daily Mail.
+Columbia won the high-stakes bidding war for the right to produce Styles’ solo albums with a bid of $80 million dollars for three albums according to Daily Mail.

 Harry Styles of One Direction had many offers according to Hits Daily Double, including an offer from Apple for $25 million for one album.
 Hits Daily Double speculated last July that Columbia would need to sell only 5 million albums in order to reach the break-even point on the first album.